How to Make the Best Scungilli Salad: Authentic Italian Recipe

 Cleaning and Cooking Scungilli Properly

-- Rinse the meat under cold running water to remove sand.
+- Give the meat a good rinse under cold water to wash away any grit or debris.

 - Trim any dark operculum (the “foot”) because it stays tough.